 The following week my food aversion kicked into high gear and with no spotting or bleeding we were hopeful when we arrived for our second ultrasound.
 Now over seven weeks pregnant, the screen showed a tiny sack with what looked like a squished jelly bean inside.
 It measured exactly one week further, but with no distinguishable heartbeat we were again told to come back in a week.
 “There should be a heartbeat by now, but it’s still too early to declare a demise.”

-A demise.
+.
 I had never heard it in those terms and the word lingered waiting for my breaking heart to soak up the implications.
 But I didn’t.
 I held onto the possibility of that little mangled bean, next week we’ll see our flicker.

 Eight and a half weeks pregnant and this time I got a sitter for my son.
 I’m not sure why I did.
 Maybe because the appointment time interfered with his nap, but more likely because I didn’t want my husband to have to hold him and me, because deep down, I just knew.
 My husband and I looked at the screen together, there was the sack.